van den Berg-Kesten--type correlation inequalities for disjoint polymers in the KPZ universality class

 The second work, \cite{ganguly2023brownian}, also studies upper tail behavior, but of certain path measures associated to the first curve of the line ensembles.
 More precisely, in zero temperature, the first curve of the parabolic Airy line ensemble records the weight of a geodesic in the directed landscape started at $(0,0)$ as the endpoint varies along a horizontal line, while in positive temperature, the first curve of the KPZ line ensemble records the free energy of a polymer starting at $(0,0)$ as its endpoint varies in the same way.
 In both cases we have an associated path measure, namely the law of the geodesic and the annealed polymer measure, respectively. \cite{ganguly2023brownian} established that, when conditioned on the first curve of the respective line ensembles to be large and taking the largeness parameter to $\infty$, the path measures (appropriately rescaled) in both cases converge to a Brownian bridge.
 Theorem~\ref{thm:disj-BK-line-ensemble} is a crucial input to the proofs, and is used in a number of locations for similar reasons as in \cite{GH22}.

 We note that chronologically it is somewhat unusual that this paper appears subsequent to the above mentioned papers \cite{GH22} or \cite{ganguly2023brownian} for which it serves as an input.
-This is due to the fact that one of the roles of this paper is to fix an earlier incorrect formulation and proof of the BK inequality of the KPZ line ensemble that those papers relied on.
+This is due to the fact that one of the roles of this paper is to fix an earlier incorrect formulation and proof of the BK inequality of the KPZ line ensemble that those papers relied on, which was first pointed out to us by Xuan Wu.
 We also emphasize that the arguments in this paper have no dependencies that create a circular argument with the previous papers.
 In particular, this paper is self-contained except for the use of some basic properties and estimates for the objects of interest.